sy2002/QNICE-FPGA/doc/README.md

 When in CPU Debug Mode the 7-segment display of the Nexys 4 DDR board will show the CPU address (program counter) when a `HALT` command was executed.
 This is very valuable when running a CPU test such as `test_programs/cpu_test.asm`.

+### Switch Register Bit #3: TODO @MJoergen

+Explain the details here XYZ ABC CDE FGH

+And link to a more detailed description in IO_Devices.md

 Transferring software to QNICE-FPGA
 -----------------------------------